rexresearch

 alcohol partition.
 Typically, the polyphenolic compounds are

-partitioned into the alcohol phase upon extraction with a mixture
+partitioned into the alcohol phase upon extraction with a

-suitable alcohols include methanol, ethanol, propanol,
+examples of suitable alcohols include methanol, ethanol,

-isopropanol, butanol, pentanol, hexanol, and heptanol.
-An
+propanol, isopropanol, butanol, pentanol, hexanol, and heptanol.

-exemplary alcohol is butanol.
+An exemplary alcohol is butanol.

 [0038] In a preferred embodiment, the first liquid-liquid